Folgers Black Silk Review

 Consumers posting Folgers Black Silk reviews at the website of regional retailer Meijer say this brew has a strong coffee flavor that is bold and rich, making it particularly good if you're a coffee drinker who adds milk and sugar to your morning cup -- the coffee taste still comes through.
 In a blind taste test, our panel preferred this blend with milk, which created a smoother flavor and muted what one taster described as a lingering chemical aftertaste.

-Folgers markets the Silk blend as a relief to the bitterness and acidity in some dark roasts, which can be rough on the stomach.
+Folgers markets the Silk blend (starting at $7.64 for a 27.8-ounce canister, Amazon) as a relief to the bitterness and acidity in some dark roasts, which can be rough on the stomach.
 In Folgers Black Silk reviews at Walmart, consumers attest that the coffee is indeed smooth and not bitter, perhaps surprising for a brew this full-bodied.
 Be warned, though -- this pick is for dark coffee lovers only.
 While our normally premium-coffee-drinking panelists didn't find it too strong, several reviewers commenting on Amazon who habitually drink medium-roast coffee don't care for this blend; one says it tastes sort of like sludge.

 Folgers Dark Black Silk comes ground in a canister, in individual-serving packets, and in K-Cups for Keurig pod coffee makers.